-Prince's Gate will incorporate surface level car parking, some of which will use existing levels changes to facilitate car parking under the supermarket building which will be supported by stilts.
-The parking on site will principally serve the supermarket/ retail elements.
+Prince's Gate will incorporate surface level car parking.
 Given the proximity to the Metrolink stop the residential developments will have limited car parking provision although this will be offset with enhanced cycle storage.

-- → Addressing the loss of car parking. - → Addressing level changes across the Prince's Gate site interfaces with surrounding streets and Mumps Metrolink stop public realm. - → Sensitivity of Grade II Listed National Westminster Bank building located adjacent. - → Relationship with TfGM's car park to the rear of the Mumps and Wallshaw Street sites. - → Access arrangements into the Prince's Gate sites off Prince Street/ Oldham Way. - ightarrow Improving pedestrian connections to Yorkshire Street. - → Maintain a 12m easement around the deep sewer to the north west of the site. - → High quality façade treatment to the supermarket commensurate with Prince's Gate key gateway location. - → Ensuring taller buildings meet the requirements of the Building Safety Act 2022 in terms of fire safety in residential buildings. - → Residential amenity ensuring that any air quality or noise impacts associated with Oldham Way are mitigated through the design of the new buildings.
+- → Addressing the loss of car parking. - ightarrow Addressing level changes across the Prince's Gate site interfaces with surrounding streets and Mumps Metrolink stop public realm. - ightarrow Sensitivity of Grade II Listed National Westminster Bank building located adjacent. - → Relationship with TfGM's car park to the rear of the Mumps and Wallshaw Street sites. - ightarrow Access arrangements into the Prince's Gate sites off Prince Street/ Oldham Way. - ightarrow Improving pedestrian connections to Yorkshire Street. - $\rightarrow$ Maintain a 12m easement around the deep sewer to the north west of the site. - $\rightarrow$ High quality façade treatment to the supermarket commensurate with Prince's Gate key gateway location. - ightarrow Ensuring taller buildings meet the requirements of the Building Safety Act 2022 in terms of fire safety in residential buildings. - → Residential amenity ensuring that any air quality or noise impacts associated with Oldham Way are mitigated through the design of the new buildings.